izzyunxi/ScrapChef/README.md

 # Data analysis
-- Document here the project: ScrapChef
+- Document here the project: *ScrapChef*
-- Description: Project Description
+- Description:
+**subject**: To contribute a bit to reducing food waste by never having to throw away uncooked ingredients while having fun with exploring new recipes
-- Data Source:
+- Data Source: kaggle
 - Type of analysis:

 Please document the project the better you can.